 by Legs McNeil and Stacey Asip-Kneitschel

-In 2008, Ray Davies toured America with his show Come Dancing, a “magical musical extravaganza” set in a 1950s British dance hall that featured a choir and a backing band and starred himself.
-The following year, he toured to promote The Kinks Choral Collection, which featured new studio recordings of some of Davies’ finest songs backed by the Crouch End Festival Chorus.
-He performed with the chorus at Town Hall in New York in November 2009.
+In 2009, Ray Davies toured America to promote The Kinks Choral Collection, which featured new studio recordings of some of Davies’ finest songs backed by the Crouch End Festival Chorus.
+He performed with the chorus at Town Hall in New York in November.
 Six of the songs from the classic, underrated Kinks’ album Village Green Preservation Society were included in Davies’ “choral collection.”

 On the forty-ninth anniversary of the release of Village Green Preservation Society, we present the following exclusive interview with Davies, conducted on Nov.
 11, 2009 by Legs McNeil and Stacey Asip, in which Davies talked about his family, his working class roots and the early days of being a Kink.
 This version is condensed from a much longer interview.